Collierville Kroger shooting: Shooting

 On the day of the shooting, the gunman, Uk Thang, got into an altercation with another Kroger employee and was asked to leave at 7:00 a.m.
 He returned to his apartment and later left at 12:30 p.m.
-After calling his brother at 1:30 p.m. to tell him he would never see him again, Thang returned to the store and opened fire with two pistols and a rifle that he brought with him.
+After calling his brother at 1:30 p.m. to tell him he would never see him again, Thang returned to the store and opened fire with two pistols and a rifle.
 At the time of the shooting, 44 employees and a number of customers were inside the building.